Spinmob/mcphysics/README.md

    ```
    conda install numpy scipy imageio matplotlib pyqtgraph spyder
    ```
+   (You can also install these packages via anaconda-navigator, but why?)
 3. Install spinmob and mcphysics via pip:
    ```
    pip install spinmob mcphysics